Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

 #### Gradient Descent in practice
 * __Feature Scaling__ is when you scale the features so that they are in the same range.
   * This makes gradient descent converge faster.
-* To vertify that gradient descent is working, plot the graph of the cost function against the number of iterations.
+* To verify that gradient descent is working, plot the graph of the cost function against the number of iterations.
   * If the cost function is decreasing, then gradient descent is working.
     * If it is decreasing too slowly, then you might need to increase the __learning rate__.
   * If the cost function is not decreasing, then gradient descent is not working, or the learning rate is too big.